30 Salesforce Marketing Cloud Interview Questions & Answers

 This question is asked to gauge your learning and working style.
 There’s no single right or wrong answer for this – everyone has their own methods that they have developed over the years.

 You should focus on demonstrating you can tackle big tasks independently.
 Organization is key.
-How you would approach studying for a certification could be compared to project management (another desired skill for marketers working with SFMC and its many “moving parts”).
+How you would approach studying for a certification could be compared to project management (another desired skill for marketers working with Marketing Cloud and its many “moving parts”).

-In addition, you can highlight where you would find learning resources, such as Trailhead, online courses, blogs, or finding someone who is already certified to act as a mentor.
+In addition, you can highlight where you would find learning resources, such as Trailhead, online courses, websites, or finding someone who is already certified to act as a mentor.

-And, it’s a good time to sneak a question to ask the interviewer, about how the company would help you in getting trained!
+Plus, it’s a good time to sneak a question to ask the interviewer about how the company would help you in upskilling!

 29. What previous experience do you have with digital marketing?

-Companies know that Marketing Cloud is maximized by those professionals with digital marketing, who can spot opportunities to extend SFMC into more parts of the customer journey.
+Companies know that Marketing Cloud is maximized by those professionals with digital marketing, who can spot opportunities to extend Marketing Cloud into more parts of the customer journey.

 Even if you are not from a digital marketing background, it is important to talk about how marketing activities support all parts of the customer journey (awareness, acquisition, purchase, renewal/purchase again).